Docs

 --header "Content-Type: application/json" \

-Please note: A batch IP lookup request costs as many credits as IP addresses specified.
-For instance, the example above costs 3 credits.
+Please note: A Bulk IP Lookup request costs one credit per IP address.
+For example, the request above costs 3 credits.

 GET